microsoft/TypeScript-Handbook/pages/Decorators.md

 When `@sealed` is executed, it will seal both the constructor and its prototype.

-## Method/Accessor Decorators
+## Method Decorators

-A *Method* or *Accessor Decorator* is declared just before a method or accessor declaration, respectively.
+A *Method Decorator* is declared just before a method declaration.
-The *Method* or *Accessor Decorator* is applied to the *Property Descriptor* for the method, and can be used to observe, modify, or replace a method definition.
+The decorator is applied to the *Property Descriptor* for the method, and can be used to observe, modify, or replace a method definition.
-A *Method* or *Accessor Decorator* cannot be used in a declaration file, on an overload, or in any other ambient context (such as in a `declare` class).
+A *Method Decorator* cannot be used in a declaration file, on an overload, or in any other ambient context (such as in a `declare` class).

-> TypeScript disallows decorating both the `get` and `set` accessor for a single member.
-  Instead, all decorators for the member must be applied to the first accessor specified in document order.
-> This is because decorators apply to a *Property Descriptor*, which combines both the `get` and `set` accessor, not each declaration separately.

 The expression for the *Method Decorator* will be called as a function at runtime, with the following three arguments: